bchurchill/xmonad-pulsevolume/README.md

            }
    ```

 4. (Optional) Upon boot, I like to reset the volume to what I consider a reasonable volume and unmute.
-In my `xsession.rc` file I run `pulse-volume.sh reset`.
+In my .xsession file I run `pulse-volume.sh reset`.
 This also ensures that ~/.mute and ~/.volume are correct (see below).

-## Under the hood and Future Work
+## Under the hood and future work

-The pulse-volume.sh script maintains two files in your home directory: .volume and .mute.
+The pulse-volume.sh script maintains two files in your home directory: ~/.volume and ~/.mute.
 Whenever you run this script it reads the current volume from the file and updates it appropriately (it takes a parameter "increase", "decrease", "mute", "unmute", "toggle").
 It also updates pulse-volume.
 If this file is changed between uses of the script, the volume can jump dramatically; hence the "reset" feature to go back to a fixed volume.
 Obviously, it would be better to get the current volume from pulse audio itself instead of replicating state... contributions welcome!

 ./show-volume.py generates the graphical representation from these files.
 It takes no parameters -- run it from the command line to see what it does.
 It's very easy to hack on this to make a new visualization... let me know if you do something cool!